HomeVertebratesSloth

 Sloth (Folivora)

-Recent molecular data obtained from sequencing of mitochondrial DNA and collagen suggest that two-toed sloths are most closely related to mylodontids (family Mylodontidae), whereas three-toed sloths are phylogenetically closest to megatheriids and nothrotheriids (families Megatheriidae and Nothrotheriidae, respectively).
+Recent molecular data obtained from the sequencing of mitochondrial DNA and collagen suggest that two-toed sloths are most closely related to mylodontids (family Mylodontidae), whereas three-toed sloths are phylogenetically closest to megatheriids and nothrotheriids (families Megatheriidae and Nothrotheriidae, respectively).

 Evolution and Fossil Records